masoodskio/ADLWebApp/README.md

 # ADLWebApp

-This is my update to my demo Angualr Dashbaord App.
+This is my update to my demo Angualr Dashboard App.
 I switched to standalone components.

 This will also have an Express backend API and authentication using Supertokens